-Results from “Active and fit communities.
-Associations between neighborhood walkability and health-related fitness in adults “.
+Results from: “Active and fit communities.
+Associations between neighborhood walkability and health-related fitness in adults “

 Building active communities

 A growing body of research suggests that the neighbourhood built environment may be important in supporting physical activity behaviours, such as walking or cycling.
 However, few studies have investigated how the built environment may influence fitness levels.
 Physical fitness can reflect the health-related benefits gained from participating in physical activity, including cardiorespiratory fitness, muscular strength, and flexibility (1).
 This study examined the associations between neighbourhood walkability and the perceptions of health-related fitness variables among Canadian adults.
-Information regarding neighbourhood walkability was objectively determined using Walk Score® and participant perceptions using the Physical Activity Neighborhood Environment Scale
+Information regarding neighbourhood walkability was objectively determined using Walk Score® and participant perceptions using the Physical Activity Neighborhood Environment Scale (PANES) and Park Perceptions Index (PPI).
+PANES captured participant’s perceptions of their neighbourhood walkability while PPI measured the impressions that participants had regarding how supportive their neighbourhood parks were for physical activity.

 Can we build fit communities too?